jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 ## Recommended Hardware Changes:

 For full functionality, you will need to swap out the stock Intel WiFi & BT card with a natively supported AirPort Card.
 The wireless network card is the only hardware change needed for complete functionality (everything else functions in Mac).
-The original Intel WiFi & Bluetooth 4.1 Card is not supported in macOS (Bluetooth works) so if you want WiFi you have to replace the internal NGFF card with one that's supported in macOS Mojave.
+The original Intel WiFi & Bluetooth 4.1 Card is not supported in macOS (Bluetooth works) so if you want WiFi you have to replace the internal NGFF card with one that's supported in macOS Catalina.
 The chipsets that Mac actually comes with are almost always Broadcom or Atheros based cards.
 There are no Intel cards which will function in Mac so don't waste your time trying to get it working.
 I recommend purchasing the Apple AirPort Extreme Broadcom BCM94360CSAX along with an NGFF A/E adapter, I can confirm this card fits and works perfectly in the T450.
 Using an actual Apple card also allows for proper Handoff, AirDrop, Instant Hotspot, and other Continuity features to function properly and also solves a number of other issues you'll face with a PC based card even if its supported.
 The BCM94360CSAX is supported OOB and it even functions during macOS installation and gives you the ability to install macOS from online in recovery mode if you lose the USB install drive that you made and your system runs into an issue that requires the OS to be reinstalled.

 The card is a MIMO 3x3 (use one of the WWAN antennas for the third antenna probe or use the two normal ones and the speed will max out at 866 Mbps) It's 802.11 AC based and can download up to 1.3 Gbps.
 I got both the AirPort card and the required adapter for $40 dollars off Amazon with same day shipping!
 This card is also supported in Windows with the proper drivers so you can continue running Windows if need be.